-Employees of the Franklin Council on Aging, Inc. earn from 10 to 21 days of annual leave each year with 30 days allowed to be carried over to next year, depending on their length of service and the employee's working status (full-time or part-time).
-Employees are compensated upon termination of employment for accrued annual leave up to 30 days.
-Employees earn up to 12 days of sick leave each year, and can accumulate up to 60 days, depending upon whether the employee is on a part-time or full-time status.
+Employees of the Union Council on the Aging, Inc. earn from 12 to 21 days of annual leave each year with 10 days allowed to be carried over to next year, depending on their length of service and the employee's working status (full-time or part-time).
+Provided that funds are available, employees are compensated upon termination of employment for current-year accrued annual leave up to 5 days.
+Employees earn up to 12 days of sick leave each year, and can accumulate up to 60 days, depending upon whether the employee is on a part-time or fulltime status.
 Employees are not paid for accrued sick leave at termination and no accrual has been made.